Eliphas1810/eliphas1810-tools/README.md

 BitFlippedMoviePlayer.apk play a movie of bit flipped .mp4 files on android.

+BitFlippedLoopMoviePlayer.apk play a movie of bit flipped .mp4 files on android by a single movie loop mode.

 <br />

-/ePubXhtmlValidator/Main.java validates (X)HTML files in a .epub file, as XHTML1.
-Not Support (X)HTML5 tag.
+/ePubXhtmlValidator/Main.java validates XHTML files in a .epub file, as XHTML1.
+Not Support (X)HTML5 tags except nav tag.

 ---